brendacs/colludia-gatsby/src/content/posts/review/2020-08-20-night-in-the-woods-review.markdown

 Besides that, you can spend some time practicing guitar in your room, checking messages on your computer, or even playing _Night in the Woods'_ game-within-a-game, Demontower, a 2D roguelike with its own set of nine levels (and a final boss) to beat!
 It is worth noting Demontower _looks_ and _feels_ like its own complete game, and it features fun, addictive combat and level design that will make you want to scratch that "just one more level" itch.
 When I first discovered it on Mae's computer, I admittedly spent at least a full half-hour _alone_ working my way through the first 2-3 levels only to die and be forced to start it all over again... from the _very beginning_!

-For anyone wondering, _no_ I have not been able to beat it myself, but that is _only_ because I wanted to focus my energy on completing the game for the sake of this review—thank you very much!
+For anyone wondering, _no_ I have not been able to beat it myself, but that is _only_ because I wanted to focus my energy on completing the game for the sake of this review — thank you very much!

 After every significant in-game event, like completing Demontower, Mae records it in her personal journal, where she draws a cute picture describing that event.